 Most of my life, I have either been ignorant or complicit toward racism, most the of time simultaneously.
 For this, I repent.
 I have been so wrong, and I am so sorry.

-I am a white moderate, who no longer will accept any form of racism in this nation.
+I was a white moderate, but now will no longer accept any form of racism in this nation.
 I’m not exactly sure what I am going to do about that yet, but it has been in this last year of my life that I believe I truly understand Dr. King’s words.

 For too long I have played the double-faced diplomat asking why “we can’t all just get along” while I totally ignore the plight and reality of what it means to black in America.